Kauto/animationvideo/README.md

             color: undefined, // color to fill the path
             borderColor: undefined, // color of the border of the path
             lineWidth: 1, // line width of the border
-            clip: false, // true will render "sprites" inside the path
+            clip: false, // true will render "sprite" inside the path
-            sprites: [], // the sprites that will be rendered inside the path if clip is true
+            sprite: [], // the sprites that will be rendered inside the path if clip is true
             fixed: false, // the position, rotation and scalling will be the same as the path itself
             animation: undefined, // in the animation you can even morph the path with ChangeTo!
             polyfill: true // "true" will inject a workaround for edge and older browsers if needed